gravy-jones-locker/url_gravy/readme.md

 ### Endpoints

 The `serve` command exposes two endpoints:
-1. POST requests to **/shorten_url** execute the shortening process with the usual parameter structure ('target' - required; 'suffix' - optional)
+1. POST requests to **/shorten_url** execute the shortening process.
+The payload must contain a 'target' value and an optional 'suffix' value.
+A 'short_url' value is contained in the response json object.

 2. GET requests to **/[suffix]** redirect to the configured target URL

 ## Notes